atk15003/andrew-flood-resume/docs/index.md

 ## Volunteer Experience

 `August 2015 - Agust 2017`
-__Full-time Volunteer Representative__, The Church of Jesus Christ of Latter-day Saints Las Vegas, NV
+__Full-time Volunteer Representative__, The Church of Jesus Christ of Latter-day Saints, Las Vegas, NV

 - Volunteered for 70+hrs./week in service and public relations